Peppags/CRISPRont-CRISPRofft/README.md

 * crispr_offt_prediction_batch.py: CRISPR-OFFT code for batch prediction

 ## Quickstart Guide:
 CRISPR-ONT takes the DNA sequence of the guide and PAM sequence (23 base pair sequence) as the input.
 No other input is required for this model.
-Here we detail the instruction to use the light-weight prediction tool by running the `crispr_on_prediction.py` script.
+Here we detail the instruction to use the CRISPR-ONT prediction tool by running the `crispr_on_prediction.py` script.

 **Step 1:** the code asks for the sgRNA sequence followed by the PAM sequence.
 ```